Minneapolis and St. Paul are great places to visit in the Midwest.

 Check out a farmers market

-The Twin Cities have numerous farmers markets throughout the year, where you can find fresh produce, baked goods, and handmade crafts.
+The Twin Cities have many farmers markets all year, where you can buy fresh food, baked goods, and handmade crafts.
 Many markets also offer live music and entertainment.
 The Minneapolis Farmers Market and St Paul Farmers Markets.
-Don’t count out local farmers market either.
+Don’t underestimate the value of local farmers markets.

 Mall Of America Events

-Alternatively you could by a few rides at Nickelodeon Universe if you have the cash.
+Alternatively, you could buy a few rides at Nickelodeon Universe if you have the cash.
+Often in the Facebook Market Place you’ll find people selling discounted wristbands.

 Located in Minneapolis, Minnehaha Park is a 193-acre park with a beautiful waterfall and miles of walking and biking trails.
 Admission to the park is free, making it a great option for a budget-friendly day out.